Head coach Warren Gatland explores British & Irish Lions base on Jersey

 As unions tentatively plot their financial recovery, which chief executive Bill Sweeney said last year could take six years, revenue from reciprocating tours at home venues is paramount when compared with the share of proceeds from Lions tours.

-The drawn series against the All Blacks in 2017 created a surplus of £5m shared equally amongst the four unions, a figure unable to compete with the £4m-8m Wales and Ireland raise on fully-attended matchdays.
+The drawn series against the in 2017 created a surplus of £5m shared equally amongst the four unions, a figure unable to compete with the £4m-8m Wales and Ireland raise on fully-attended matchdays.
 While England are believed to raise close to £20m from matches against the All Blacks at Twickenham.

 Elsewhere, the Lions are set to secure a broadcast rights deal that will see the tour return to terrestrial television for the first time in 28 years.